Operation Seiljag: Aftermath

 Between November 1976 and March 1977 32 Battalion had accounted for at least 19 insurgents at the expense of three of their own.
 Besides Lieutenant Keulder, another white operator, Rifleman Christiaan Johannes Swart, had been killed on the 31 December.
 One of Colonel Breytenbach's platoon also died in the fighting on the 19 February.
-The capture of insurgent arms had been negligible, since most of the PLAN's combat infrastructure was located much further to the north in secure bases.
+The capture of insurgent arms had been negligible, since most of the PLAN's materiel was located much further to the north in secure bases.
 By the end of 1977 it was clear that the South African government would have to take stronger action to curb insurgent activity.
 On 25 October 1977, the SADF claimed that there were 300 PLAN militants in the operational area and skirmishes with security forces averaged a hundred a month.
 A further 2,000 PLAN troops were active in Angola and 1,400 in Zambia near the Caprivi Strip.
-Not long after Black's statements an exceptionally large PLAN force of over 80 insurgents was able to infiltrate the border.
-The SADF was concerned that such raids could be indicative of a PLAN strategy to increase its semi-conventional capabilities and operate in larger cadres.
+Not long after this statement was released, an exceptionally large PLAN force of over 80 insurgents was able to infiltrate the border.
+The SADF was concerned that such raids could be indicative of a PLAN strategy to increase its semi-conventional capabilities and operate in larger groups.
 For over a decade South Africa had concentrated on a counter-insurgency doctrine based on fighting small, lightly armed, and relatively disorganised partisans.
-PLAN's decision to escalate the war had forced a change in priorities; comparatively punitive actions such as Operation Seiljag were no longer regarded as adequate.
+PLAN's decision to escalate the war had forced a change in priorities; comparatively limited actions such as Operation Seiljag were no longer regarded as adequate.

 On 4 May 1978, the SADF responded with Operation Reindeer, which involved regular airborne and mechanised units being deployed into Angola on a conventional scale for the first time.
 Five rifle companies of 32 Battalion took part in this operation.

 Operation Seiljag was followed by two similar search and destroy operations, Operation Buckshot and Operation Seiljag II.